jessica-hoffman/LassoRidge/README.md

 - Jessica Hoffman: Investigated the effect of regularization strength on the Lasso and Ridge regression coefficients on the `cars93` dataset and the [Cooper Union Car Dataset](https://www.kaggle.com/datasets/CooperUnion/cardataset) to see if model drift impacted later model vehicle price prediction.
 - Jake Uhl: Compared the performance of the Lasso and Ridge regression algorithms on the `diabetes` dataset.
-- Jesse Noss: ACompared the performance of the Lasso and Ridge regression algorithms on the `diamonds` dataset.
+- Jesse Noss: ACompared the performance of the Lasso and Ridge regression algorithms on the `diabetes` dataset.e `diamonds` dataset.

 ## Key Figures